br-f/rqolpcd/README.md

 3. Call XXXXXX

-4. Returns the original dataframe, amended by the following columns, with scales that are not defined for an age group being are score as ``NA``:
+4. Returns the original dataframe, amended by the following columns.

+    Scales that are not defined for an age group are scored as ``NA``.

     ``physical ....... physical score``